Shopify website builder review – all-around eCommerce star

 It works even on the cheapest Shopify plan.

-There are over 80 pre-built reports & dashboards available, and you can even contact the team live on chat to solve any of the issues that might appear.
+There are over 80 pre-built reports and dashboards available, and you can even contact the team live on chat to solve any of the issues that might appear.

-Of course, it's paid: costs $15 a month.
-But that's a smaller fee than the $50 premium you'd have to pay moving from Shopify Basic to regular Shopify.
+There's a free plan, but if you want, of course, it's paid with a starting price of $9.00/month.
+But that's a smaller fee than moving from Shopify Basic to regular Shopify.
 And if analytics is your only draw to that, this might be a great solution.

-So weigh out your options — which are: Shopify’s native analytics, Google Analytics, or a third-party app — and pick the most suitable one.
+So weigh out your options — Shopify’s native analytics, Google Analytics, or a third-party app — and pick the most suitable one.

 Shopify customer service